scarf-sh/scarf/docs/docs/index.md

 ```

 Some notes:

-- `simpleExecutableInstall` is currently the only install type supported, but
-  more will be coming soon.

 - You can use `scarf check-package ./path/to/your/package-file.yaml` to
 validate your package file.
 Currently, it won't do things like check your